Ember CLI is the official command line utility used to create, build, serve, and test Ember.js apps and addons.

-Ember CLI has support for:
+Ember CLI’s asset compilation system has out-of-the-box support for:

 Using a custom resolver, Ember CLI can automatically import modules when